-Adapted from a persuasive speech that I presented to my Com101 class this semester.
+Adapted from a persuasive speech I gave in my Com101 class this semester

 But why?
 Why do we do it?

 If we could be fighting poverty or racism, why fight ugliness?
 Is ugliness really so bad?
-After all, some ugly things are quite utilitarian.
+After all, ugly things can be quite utilitarian.
 Take for example my freshman dorm.
 It’s ugly, but it’s practical and I had a great time living there.
-Or think about churches.
-I’ve been involved at many churches.
-Some of them have ugly sanctuaries, but God is doing amazing work in people’s hearts.
-So does beauty really matter?
+Or think about church buildings.
+I’ve been involved at lots of churches.
+Some of them have ugly auditoriums, but God is doing amazing work in people’s hearts.
+Does beauty really matter?

-As I child, I felt this tension deeply.
-I convinced myself that my life could only be “useful” to God if I pursued a spiritual profession.
+As I kid, I felt this tension deeply.
+I convinced myself that my life could only be useful to God if I pursued a “spiritual” profession.
 I was passionate about missions (and still am), but I failed to see other vocations as valuable.
-If I could have looked forward into my life, I would have been disappointed to see myself working in design.
+If I could have looked into the future, I would have been disappointed to see myself working in graphic design.

-Since my time at Wheaton, I’ve slowly started re-examining my theology of the physical world, especially of beauty.
-The incarnation and resurrection make pretty good arguments for the value of the physical world, so I won’t focus on the goodness of physicality.
-Instead, I want to tell you why Christians should care specifically about beauty.
+Since my time at Wheaton, I’ve slowly started re-examining my theology of the physical world—and especially my theology of beauty.
+The incarnation and resurrection make pretty good arguments for the value of the physical, so I won’t focus on the goodness of physicality.
+Instead, I want to tell you why Christians should care about beauty.